JD Tax & Accounting Advisors, Small Business Accountants in Philadelphia

 8. Can I use digital payments to pay for tax preparation services?

-Before you hire a tax professional, it is best to first visit their business profile to perceive how they handle installments.
+Answer: Before you hire a tax professional, it is best to first visit their business profile to perceive how they handle installments.
 Numerous CPAs and duty specialists acknowledge computerized installments through Venmo, PayPal, Square Cash, Zelle, and other online outlets.
 Because of COVID-19, a lot of organizations are changing their payment means for social distancing.